 Your Health Sense is a nutrition and fitness coaching company created by Kim Raubenheimer.
 Kim has always been passionate about healthy living.
 As a mom of two very busy boys and a certified nutrition and fitness coach, Kim integrates her diverse background to create an all-encompassing approach to fitness and nutrition.
 Kim's mission is to help educate children and adults about the importance of physical activity and healthy nutrition for life, with small palatable changes over time.
 Healthy living is not just about being active, but also how you move your body, what you put in and on your body, the quality of your sleep, and your stress management.

 She knows the importance of healthy nutrition and fitness.
 Kim taught cycling and muscle conditioning while exercising throughout both pregnancies.
 Kim also healed her diastasis (recognized after baby #2) through a custom exercise program.
 Her 2nd son was born the day after she taught an hour long cycling class (on the bike).
 She knows about taking on challenges and has run the Boston Marathon (3 times, 2 times for Team in Training) and the New York Marathon.
 Kim participated in the Spartan Race held at Fenway Park on November 17th, 2012.
 She placed 12th in her age group, 934 out of 2,538 participants and 197th out of the 920 women that participated.
-She placed 2,827 out of 8,005 in Spartan Fenway November 2013.
+She placed 2,827 out of 8,005 in Spartan Fenway in November 2013.
+She preparing for her next adventure race in August of 2014.

 Kim also understands the challenges families face when trying to stay in shape, eat healthy, prepare quick healthy meals and achieve fitness goals.
 Kim juggles her Nutrition and Fitness Coaching business, while being a Mom, working as a Staffing agent/HR manager for an IT company, as well as a freelance Print Producer.
 Kim practices what she preaches.
 She feels it is important to have her kids have healthy role models.
 Children will often imitate your behavior.